ftrackhq/ftrack-python/doc/example/custom_attribute_link.rst

 .. currentmodule:: ftrack_api.session

-Custom attributes can be read and queried from entities using the ``custom_attribute_links`` and ``custom_attribute_links_from`` properties.
+Custom attributes can be queried from entities using the ``custom_attribute_links`` and ``custom_attribute_links_from`` properties.
 The _from relation represents the reverse direction or a custom attribute link.
 Say you have a link between Task and AssetVersion, then custom_attribute_links represent "Task -> AssetVersion" while custom_attribute_links_from represent "AssetVersion -> Task".
+The attributes can only be used to query and filter the result, to read the actual values you need to query CustomAttributeLink objects directly.

 Below are a few examples of how to query and filter using the custom_attribute_links relation::